Skip to main content

 In general, civil immigration enforcement actions may be taken in or near courthouses if they involve a national security threat; there is imminent risk of death, violence, or physical harm to any person; it involves the pursuit of an individual who poses a threat to public safety; or there is an imminent risk of destruction of evidence material to a criminal case.

-In the absence of hot pursuit, a civil immigration enforcement action may be taken in or near a courthouse--including an immigration courthouse--against individuals who pose threats to public safety if it is necessary to act in or near the courthouse because a safe alternative location does not exist or would be too difficult to achieve the enforcement action at such a location, and the action has been approved in advance by a Field Office Director, Special Agent in Charge, Chief Patrol Agent, or Port Director approval in advance of the enforcement action.
+In the absence of hot pursuit, a civil immigration enforcement action may be taken in or near a courthouse--including an immigration courthouse--against individuals who pose threats to public safety if it is necessary to act in or near the courthouse because a safe alternative location does not exist or would be too difficult to achieve the enforcement action at such a location, and the action has been approved in advance by a Field Office Director, Special Agent in Charge, Chief Patrol Agent, or Port Director in advance of the enforcement action.

 ICE CBP Memorandum on Civil Immigration Enforcement Actions in or near Courthouses